-The Employer may use a positive drug or alcohol test to require an employee to successfully complete a rehabilitation program.
+The Employer may use a positive drug or alcohol test to require an employee to complete an evaluation by a substance abuse disorder professional and any provider recommendations.

 E. Discipline

 An employee who has a positive alcohol test and/or a positive controlled substance test may be subject to disciplinary action, up to and including, dismissal based on the incident that prompted the testing, including a violation of the drug and alcohol free work place rules.